-Follow the steps 1 to 9, to measure the prisms in each container.
-Each prism measurement should take no more than 3 min to avoid excessive drying.
+Follow the steps 1-11 to measure the prisms in each container.
+Each prism measurement should take no more than 2 min to avoid excessive drying.
+Always measure the prisms in the same sequence as in the reference measurements.

 - 1. Take the first prism from the container and replace the container cover immediately. - 2.
-Remove any excess of moisture and weigh the prism (W_t where t = time in weeks) to the nearest 1 g. - 3.
-Clean the reference studs carefully and place the prism in the apparatus. - 4.
-Measure the prism using the comparator (C_t where t = time in weeks).
-For each measurement, keep the prism in the same position (top and bottom in position, the same prism face towards the operator, arrow pointing in the same direction).
+Clean the reference studs carefully and place the prism in the apparatus. - 3.
+Measure the prism length using the comparator $(C_t \text{ where } t = time \text{ in weeks})$.
+The length measurement should be performed at a fixed time after removing the prism from its container, for example 45 s.
+For each measurement, keep the prism in the same position (top and bottom in position, the same prism face towards the operator, arrow pointing in the same direction.
 Ensure the prism is well located in the measuring apparatus before making any readings.

-After each measurement examine the prisms and note and report any cracking, gel exudations, warping or other features. - Return the prism to the container, remove the next prism from the container and replace the container cover immediately. - 6.
-Follow the steps 2-5 also for the second and third prism from the container. - 7.
+- 4. Remove any excess of moisture and weigh the prism (W_t where t = time in weeks) to the nearest 1 g.
+The weight measurements should be performed at a fixed time after removing the prism from its container, for example 75 s. - 5.
+Return the prism to its container, replacing the container cover immediately. - 6.
+Remove the next prism from the container at a fixed time (e.g. 2 min after removing the former prism) and replace the container cover immediately. - 7.
+Repeat steps 2-5 also for the second and third prism from the container. - 8.
 Once all three prisms from one container have been measured, check the reading of the Invar® rod.
-If the difference is more than 0.003 mm from the first measurement, re-measure the prisms for this container again, following steps 1 through 6. - 8.
-Check that the water level in the container is 25 ± 5 mm, adjust water content if necessary, and replace the container cover. - As soon as all specimens in each container have been measured, re-store the container in the storage room or cabinet.
+If the difference is more than 0.003 mm from the first measurement, re-measure the three prisms for this container after first restoring the container in the storage room or cabinet for at least 4 h, then following steps 1 through 7. - 9.
+After checking the reading of the Invar® rod, examine the prisms and note and report any cracking, gel exudations, warping, or other features.

+- 10. Check that the water level in the container is 35 ± 5 mm, adjust water content if necessary and replace the container cover. - 11.
+Immediately re-store the container in the storage room or cabinet (not later than 10 min after its removal).

-Repeat steps 1 to 9 for all containers.
+Repeat steps 1-11 for all containers.